Moggill

 Moggill has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 25 projects likely impacting the region.
-Notable initiatives include Citiswich Business Park Expansion, Bundamba Energy Storage Facility, Goodna Central Mixed Use Development, and Bundamba Industrial Precinct Upgrade.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 25 projects likely to impact the area.
+Notable projects include Citiswich Business Park Expansion, Bundamba Energy Storage Facility, Goodna Central Mixed Use Development, and Bundamba Industrial Precinct Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.